FAQs

 What is “Independent Legal Advice”?

-So…, you’ve been asked by your lender, solicitor or financial Advisor to obtain “Independent Legal Advice” in connection with a mortgage or guarantee either you or a relative or partner propose to enter into.
+-So…, you’ve been asked by your lender, solicitor or financial Advisor to obtain “Independent Legal Advice” in connection with a mortgage or guarantee either you or a relative or partner propose to enter into.
 What does this mean, and why is it required??

 - The reason harks back to the 1990’s, when in a number of cases that went through our court system parties’ argued successfully that they should not be bound by a loan, guarantee agreement or mortgage because they were not aware of, or understand what they were signing up to, and the potential effect on them, or that they were unduly influenced by someone else into signing bank documentation.